 You can mount or dismount your loyal steed whenever you're not fighting and prance around from the jungle of Jaguar's Claws to the frigid Everfrost.
 In total, Realm Royale currently has five heroes, 17 weapons and 25 special hero abilities.

-Realm Royale can be downloaded for free from Steam , although you'd do well to remember it's in Early Access, which in translation means a few bugs here and there.
+Realm Royale can be downloaded for free , although you'd do well to remember it's in Early Access, which in translation means a few bugs here and there.
 Nevertheless, we think Hi-Rez is onto something here and as long as they stick to their creative guns, the Paladins' battle royale excursion should do just fine.